General Paul Grenier

 Pronunciation:

-1794 saw Grenier promoted to chef de brigade in January, and then three months later receiving a promotion to général de brigade.
-During this time his younger brother Jean-Georges Grenier also joined him as an aide-de-camp.
+Grenier was promoted to chef de brigade in January of 1794 and then three months later he received a promotion to général de brigade.
+During this time his younger brother Jean Georges Grenier also joined him as an aide-de-camp.
 With his brother by his side, General Grenier took a command in Championnet's division and fought at Fleurus .
 He went on to serve with the Army of the Sambre and Meuse and then was promoted to général de division in October.
-In 1795 Grenier was placed under General Kléber's orders and given command of a division, and with them he served at the crossing of the Rhine at Urdingen in September.
+In 1795 Grenier was placed under General Kléber's orders and given command of a division, and with them he served at the crossing of the Rhine at Uerdingen in September.
+In June of 1796 Grenier again crossed the Rhine and invested Ehrenbreitstein.
+In July he crossed the Lahn and won at Friedberg, then in August he fought at Bamberg, Sulzbach, and Amberg.
+More fighting followed, with Grenier serving at Wurzburg and Giessen in September.
+Grenier continued to command a division in 1797, and he again crossed the Rhine, this time at Neuwied that April.
+At the end of the year he joined the Army of Mainz.

 Designated for the Army of England in 1798, Grenier instead went to the Army of Italy that August.
 The next year he fought at Pastrengo, Magnano, and Cassano before winning at Bassignano and San Guiliano.
 Next he served at Bocchetta and the blockade of Tortona before returning to France to Grenoble to organize reinforcements.
 After organizing the reinforcements, Grenier led them to Championnet's Army of the Alps.
-In September of 1799 Grenier was given command of the left wing of the Army of Italy, and afterwards he served on the Stura and at Mondovi.
-He occupied Savigliano where he fought General Ott in November, and then he retook the camp of San Dalmazzo.
+In September of 1799 Grenier was given command of the left wing of the Army of Italy and afterwards he served on the Stura and at Mondovi.
+He occupied Savigliano where he fought General Ott in November and then he retook the camp of San Dalmazzo.
 Next his forces were driven out of the fortified camp at Limogne and then he assumed defense of Argentiere and Tende.

 Bibliography